Tell a friend about this page.

 A: An Extenuating Circumstances application must be completed by the student and submitted with the proper documentation to the Dean of Students Office by the deadlines provided each year.
 Please see table here – (linked deadline table here)

 Q: I have submitted an Extenuating Circumstances Withdrawal application, do I need to still attend classes?

-A: Students are encouraged to still attend their classes to the best of their abilities if they are still physically able to.
+A: Students are encouraged to still attend their classes to the best of their ability, if they are capable.
 In the event a student's request is denied, their current grade will remain in place.
-Students will need to discuss with their medical providers if they are well enough to continue attending until the student's case is reviewed by the Extenuating Circumstances Withdrawal Committee.
+Students need to discuss with their medical provider(s) if they are well enough to continue attending until their case is reviewed by the Extenuating Circumstances Withdrawal Committee.

 Q. I am in a specialized major, such as nursing.
 If I am granted an Extenuating Circumstances Withdrawal, will I be guaranteed a spot in my program when I return?

-A: An Extenuating Circumstances Withdrawal from the Dean of Students Office does not guarantee your spot in your program.
-It is up to each individual major / program to decide about readmitting students who have been granted an Extenuating Circumstances Withdrawal.
+A: An Extenuating Circumstances Withdrawal from the Dean of Students Office does not guarantee your spot in a program.
+It is up to each individual major/program to approve readmitted students who have been granted an Extenuating Circumstances Withdrawal.
 It is highly encouraged that you speak to your academic advisor and/or department regarding a withdrawal and any possible implications it may have.
 If you are in graduate school, it is also encouraged that you inquire directly with the Graduate School on how a withdrawal may affect your standing.

-Q: Why is a withdrawal tag placed on my records?
+Q: Why is an Extenuating Circumstance Withdrawal tag placed on my records?

 A: The Dean of Students Office places a tag on a student’s records in order to prevent them from returning to school before sufficient documentation is provided indicating that they are well enough to return.

-Q: How do I have the tag lifted off my records?
+Q: How do I have an Extenuating Circumstance Withdrawal tag lifted off my records?

-Once the Dean of Students Office is in receipt of that information, it will be presented to the Extenuating Circumstances Withdrawal Committee for review.
-If you are approved to return, the tag will be lifted and you will be able to register for classes and/or apply for readmit through the appropriate Admissions Office.
+Once the Dean of Students Office is in receipt of this paperwork, it will be presented to the Extenuating Circumstances Withdrawal Committee for review.
+If you are approved to return, the tag will be lifted and you will be able to register for classes and/or apply for readmission through the

-Q: If I am approved for an Extenuating Circumstances Withdrawal, will it show up on my school records?
+Q: If I am approved for an Extenuating Circumstances Withdrawal, how will it reflect on my school records?

-A: No. A “W” will show on your transcript, which is no different than if you had completed a self-withdrawal.
+A: A “W” will show on your transcript, which is no different than if you had completed a term withdrawal.

 Q: My Extenuating Circumstances Withdrawal case was denied.
 Can I appeal this decision?